Campsfield House Immigration Removal Centre: Hunger strikes

-On 22 June 2005 a group of six Zimbabwean asylum seekers went on hunger strike for three days.
+On 22 June 2005, a group of six Zimbabwean asylum seekers went on hunger strike for three days.

 In August 2008, 13 Iraqi Kurds went on hunger strike and were joined by a number of others.

-On 3 August 2010, over 100 detainees went on hunger strike in protest at being held for up to three years "no prospect of removal or any evidence of future release".
+On 3 August 2010, over 100 detainees went on hunger strike in protest at being held for up to three years with "no prospect of removal or any evidence of future release".

-Suicide
+Suicides

-On 27 June 2005, Campsfield detainee Ramazan Komluca, committed suicide, the 19-year-old from Turkey had been detained for about 6 months, and had made three unsuccessful bail applications.
+On 27 June 2005, Campsfield detainee Ramazan Komluca died by suicide.
+The 19-year-old from Turkey had been detained for about 6 months, and had made three unsuccessful bail applications.

+In August 2011, Ianos Dragutan, a 35-year-old Moldovan man, took his own life by hanging himself in a shower cubicle at Campsfield.
+Liz Peretz, on behalf of the Campaign to Close Campsfield, expressed deep concern over this incident, saying “This young man’s suicide must immediately raise serious questions about health and safety inside Campsfield, especially the adequacy of health and welfare provision.”

 Fires and disturbances

 In March 2007, there was a riot at the centre after staff used force to remove a detainee from his room.

-On 14 June 2008 a series of small fires broke out at the centre.
-10 fire engines, 12 police vehicles and a police helicopter were dispatched to the centre, and a police cordon set up, at the request of the UK Border Agency, to secure the perimeter which is not believed to have been breached.
+On 14 June 2008, a series of small fires broke out at the centre.
+10 fire engines, 12 police vehicles and a police helicopter were dispatched to the centre, and a police cordon set up, at the request of the UK Border Agency, to secure the perimeter which was not believed to have been breached.

 On 18 October 2013, the centre was damaged by fire.
 A detainee, Farid Pardiaz, was convicted of arson at Oxford Crown Court and was jailed for 32 months.

 Opposition to Campsfield House

 The initial establishment of an immigration detention centre at Campsfield House was opposed by the local parish council, however they were overruled by the Home Office.
-The Campaign to Close Campsfield holds monthly demonstrations outside the premises, using the slogan 'Asylum seekers are not criminals'.
-They also publish the Campsfield Monitor which gives detainees accounts of what is happening inside the centre.
+The Campaign to Close Campsfield held monthly demonstrations outside the premises, using the slogan 'Asylum seekers are not criminals'.
+They also published the Campsfield Monitor which gave detainees accounts of what is happening inside the centre.

 In the 2010 General Election, Aaron Barschak ran as an independent candidate in the Witney constituency against David Cameron to highlight the plight of asylum seekers and the treatment of people in Campsfield House.
 At the count he wore a sign around his neck which read "Close Campsfield House".
 He won 53 votes.

+Plans to expand Campsfield in 2014-15 were withdrawn in March 2015 following broad opposition from the public and the sitting Conservative MP, Nicola Blackwood, who argued that the number of detainees would be too large, problems would arise from having two different buildings on one site, and the proposal didn't warrant building on green belt land.